 Having explained in section \ref{sec:exceptionalvalues} how the amplitudes which are the problematic exceptional values depended on the `Grover-depth' (the number of applications of a `Grover-like' operator present in the circuits that are run), we proposed in section \ref{sec:depthjitter} a heuristic method to mitigate the problem, which we refer to as `depth-jittering'.
 This method involves taking the shots that would ordinarily all be performed on identical circuits at a single Grover-depth, and instead spreading them over a small number of nearby Grover-depths in order to bypass much of the sensitivity to Grover-depth.
 We show numerically that this process has only a negligible effect on the algorithm runtime, and that the algorithm now achieves approximately the expected precision across the full range of target amplitudes and the previously exceptional values are no longer problematic.

 Our work leads naturally to a number of questions.
 Most importantly, the only way in which we consider the effects of the noise that would be unavoidably present in near- and mid-term implementations of this algorithm is by imposing limitations on the available circuit depths, but prior work \citep{suzuki2020amplitude,brown2020quantum,tanaka2021amplitude,giurgicatiron2022low,tanaka2022noisy} has shown how to modify the likelihood functions to account for the noise on the quantum device.
 It will be important to understand how these modifications would affect the exceptional values, as well as the effectiveness of our depth-jittering heuristic.
-Other possible extensions to our work include exploring the possibility of performing `adaptive' jittering (perhaps by detecting possible exceptional values through the low-depth measurements and only then jittering the high-depth runs if necessary), and determining if there are numerical factors by which to scale up the number of measurement shots to guard against the approximate nature of the theoretical analysis.
+Another possible extension to our work is exploring the possibility of performing `adaptive' jittering, perhaps by detecting possible exceptional values through the low-depth measurements and only then jittering the high-depth runs if necessary.
+The runs at each Grover-depth could still be performed in parallel, and so this advantage of MLQAE is not lost.
+A further possible extension is to investigate whether there are numerical factors by which the number of measurement shots can be scaled up to reliably guard against the approximate nature of the theoretical analysis.
 Overall, the insights we offer in this work help to improve the understanding of the maximum-likelihood quantum amplitude estimation algorithm, and move it toward being a useful tool for practical algorithms in the near- and mid-term.